Article

 If apprentices appointed from your own organisation or another NHS organisation are paid the same as new entrants, then you may need to take some action to implement the changes.

-You will need to undertake an assessment of your current apprentices to identify:
+Using whatever system you use to manage apprenticeship data (ESR or otherwise), you will need to undertake an assessment of your current apprentices to identify:

 • If they are eligible, you will need to assess whether their basic pay is less than it would have been if they had not moved on to the apprenticeship.

 • If it is, then you will need to adjust their basic pay to the pay step point they would have received if they had remained in their previous role, including any increments they would have received.
-This change will only be effective from 1 July 2024 and back pay will not be payable.
+This change will only be effective from 1 July 2024 and back pay before this date will not be payable.

 • If their basic pay on the apprenticeship is more than they would have got if they had stayed in their previous role you should continue to pay them at their current rate.

 You may also need to review your apprenticeship adverts and documentation to ensure that the terms and conditions applicable to existing NHS staff reflect these changes.
+You may also wish to add this change to any communications sent to apprentices, asking them to come forward if they believe they are covered by the new provision.

 • This will depend on how you record your apprentices in your organisation.

 If the ESR apprenticeship module is not used, then trusts will need to consider where else they record their current apprenticeship data.
 This may be accessible through the apprenticeship service website.
-Once a list of current apprentices has been obtained this would need to be checked against ESR to identify existing employees at the apprenticeship start as outlined above.
+Once a list of current apprentices has been obtained, this would need to be checked against ESR to identify existing employees at the apprenticeship start as outlined above.

 It is also recommended that organisations work with their trade union colleagues to communicate the changes to apprentices and provide an opportunity for individuals who think they have been affected to come forward.